FOOD & healthy eating Recommendations

 Nut milks (almond, brazil nut etc.)

-Chlorella sprinkled on salads and other dishes can taste a bit like cheese
+Chlorella or nutritional yeast sprinkled on salads and other dishes can taste a bit like cheese

 Organic, pure local honey